 For most people CFDs are treated using the capital gains provisions.
 A CFD is a contract, and a contract is an asset for tax purposes, the same way a share is.
-So your losses should be treated as capital losses and offset against any other capital gains.
-So in a nutshell any profit derived or loss incurred by you in respect of a CFD should be included in your assessable income or allowable as a deduction (respectively) at the time the profit or loss is 'realised' for tax purposes.
-This is consistent with the ATO's position in relation to the taxation treatment of financial CFDs as set out in Taxation Ruling TR 2005/15.
+In this respect, losses should be treated as capital losses and offset against any other capital gains.
+So in a nutshell any profit derived or loss incurred by you in respect of a CFD should be included in your assessable income or allowable as a deduction (respectively) at the time the profit or loss is ‘realised’ for tax purposes.
+Thus, the income for tax purposes is the net income calculated by summing up all your gains and taking away all your losses.

 Realisation will generally occur at the time the CFD is closed out or otherwise expires.
 Note that expenses such as platform fees, financing charges and internet access, may be deductible thereby reducing your taxable income.
 Also, should you treat your profits from trading shares as ordinary income, which most people DON'T, then you can treat your contracts for difference trading as a business loss and offset against other ordinary income.